 Invoice financing allows businesses to obtain loans based on the value of payments they are owed from their customers.
 Lenders typically cover 70 – 90% of a business’s total invoices.
 This funding tends to be offered for short durations, from 15 days to 1 year.

-Invoice financing is considered less risky for lenders, in comparison to other types of business loans, as the borrower has already delivered to customers and has a reasonable expectation to be repaid.
-As a result, interest rates related to invoice financing in Singapore tend to be lower than similar short-term loans.
+Invoice financing is considered less risky for lenders as the borrower has already delivered to customers and has a reasonable expectation to be repaid.
+As a result, interest rates related to invoice financing in Hong Kong tend to be lower than similar short-term loans.
 Such financing is offered both by banks and crowdfunding platforms.
 However, banks tend to be more selective in offering invoice financing and generally offer lower interest rates to approved applicants.

-How much does invoice financing in Singapore cost?
+How much does invoice financing in Hong Kong cost?

 An advance fee may be charged by lenders, which is usually between 2-5% of the invoice amount.
 The exact costs involved will depend on the nature of your business and the lender’s requirements.